 It seems every week there is a news story regarding employers of all sizes terminating employees who make social media postings critical of their employer, or that otherwise harm the employer’s reputation.
 Although employers generally have the freedom to terminate at-will employees (even for off-work activity), they must be mindful that taking adverse employment actions against employees for their social media activity is not appropriate in all circumstances.

 The National Labor Relations Board (“NLRB”) has actively pursued employers that fire or discipline employees for posting critical comments about the company on social media or blogs.
 If a group of employees post comments criticizing management or their working conditions, for example, that might be found to be protected concerted activity, for which the employees may not be disciplined or fired.
-The NLRB has found that disciplining employees for online posts criticizing their working terms and conditions – including their pay, their supervisors, and even their cubicles – could violate the NLRA.
-The NLRB has construed Section 7 of the NLRA to protect employees if they use social media to engage in activities such as: (1) bringing group complaints to the attention of management; (2) initiating a discussion with a group of employees about a term or condition of employment; (3) discussing shared employee concerns about the terms and conditions of employment; (4) criticizing an employee’s job performance and discuss this with other co-workers; (5) criticizing a supervisor’s job performance; and (6) generally complaining about a term or condition of his or her employment.
+The NLRB has found that disciplining employees for online posts criticizing their working terms and conditions — including their pay, their supervisors, and even their cubicles — could violate the NLRA.
+The NLRB has construed Section 7 of the NLRA to protect employees if they use social media to engage in activities such as: (1) bringing group complaints to the attention of management; (2) initiating a discussion with a group of employees about a term or condition of employment; (3) discussing shared employee concerns about the terms and conditions of employment; (4) criticizing an employee’s job performance and discussing this with other co-workers; (5) criticizing a supervisor’s job performance; and (6) generally complaining about a term or condition of his or her employment.

-The courts have supported the NLRB’s findings when these cases are before them.
-For example, recently in NLRB v.
+The courts have supported the NLRB’s findings when these cases are brought before them.
+For example, in NLRB v.
 Pier Sixty, LLC (2d Cir.
 2017), a New York-based federal appellate court upheld an NLRB ruling that an employer violated the NLRA when it terminated an employee for posting on Facebook a vulgar comment directed at his supervisor.
 The employee’s post was visible to his Facebook “friends,” including ten coworkers, as well as to the public.
 The employer learned of the post and after investigating, terminated the employee.
 The employee filed an unfair labor practice charge with the NLRB alleging that he had been terminated in retaliation for engaging in “protected concerted activities” under the NLRA.
-An Administrative Law Judge decided in favor of the employee, and the NLRB affirmed the decision.
+An Administrative Law Judge decided in favor of the employee, and the NLRB affirmed

 The Appellate Court upheld the NLRB’s decision on three grounds.
-First, the Court found that even though the employee’s message was dominated by vulgar attacks on his supervisor, the “subject matter” of the message included workplace concerns – management’s allegedly disrespectful treatment of employees, and the upcoming union election.
+First, the Court found that even though the employee’s message was dominated by vulgar attacks on his supervisor, the “subject matter” of the message included workplace concerns — management’s allegedly disrespectful treatment of employees, and the upcoming union election.
 Thus, the Court found that the NLRB could reasonably determine that the Facebook post was part of a tense debate over managerial mistreatment prior to the election.
-Second, the Court found important that the employer consistently tolerated profanity among its workers and had not previously disciplined employees for it.
+Second, the Court found it important that the employer consistently tolerated profanity among its workers and had not previously disciplined employees for it.
 In the prior six years, the employer had only issued five written warnings to employees and terminated no one for such offenses.
 Thus, the Court found that the NLRB could reasonably conclude that it was improper for the employer to fire the long-term employee, two days before the union election when no other employees had been previously terminated for use of profanity.
 Third, the Court found that the comment was made in an online forum that serves as a key platform and tool for employee communication and organization, and not in the presence of customers, nor did it disrupt the work environment.
 The Court determined that the employee’s post was not so damning as to lose protection under the NLRA.

-The Pier Sixty decision does not stand for the broad proposition that every profanity-laced outburst will be protected, with the Court acknowledging that the employee’s conduct was at the outer-bounds of protected comments.
+The Pier Sixty decision does not stand for the broad proposition that every profanity-laced outburst will be protected, with the Court acknowledging that the employee’s conduct was at the outer-bounds of protected activity.
 Yet, the ruling underscores the need for employers to carefully consider all circumstances relating to employees’ social media activities to determine whether a post is related to workplace concerns and even if it is, whether the conduct is so egregious as to lose protection of the NLRA.
 The Pier Sixty case also highlights the need for employers to be consistent when disciplining employees for similar improper conduct.